PopGoesTheWza/vscode-linter-xo/readme.md

 	- To enable XO for Vue.js use `[ "javascript", "javascriptreact", "vue" ]`
 - `xo.format.enable`: Enable/Disable XO formatter integration which uses `xo --fix` as formatter.
 Requires `xo.enable` to be true.
 It is disabled by default.

+## TODOs

+- New Code Action: Disable rule on this line
+- Run auto fix multiple times until all issus are fixed

 ## License

 [MIT](https://github.com/xlc/vscode-linter-xo/blob/master/license)